linked-db/linked-ql/site/overview.md

-# LinkedQL <br>— Universal Database Contract for Applications & Agents
+# LinkedQL <br>— Real-time, Object-Relational, and Version-Aware SQL

 **Welcome to the docs.** This page is the conceptual narrative of LinkedQL — the core thinking, the problem space it addresses, and the architectural model it introduces.
 It is not a setup guide.
 If you're here to get running, jump straight to the [Core Guides](/guides).